knaw-huc/schema-iisg-kg/README.md

 # iisg-kg-schema
 This repository generates the schema documentation for the International Institute of Social History's knowledge graph.
-Available at ([[https://lilimelgar.github.io/schema-iisg-kg/](https://knaw-huc.github.io/schema-iisg-kg/)]
+Available at: https://knaw-huc.github.io/schema-iisg-kg/

 # Schemas used at the IISG KG